wp-plugins/post-google-map/readme.txt

 = Does this plugin work with WordPress MU? =

 Absolutely!
 This plugin has been tested and verified to work on the most current version of WordPress MU

-= Do I have to save the post before adding addresses? =

-Yes.
-Addresses cannot be added to the post/page before a draft is saved.
-This is a bug we are working on fixing

 == Plugin Support ==
 [Post Google Map Support](http://webdevstudios.com/support/wordpress-plugins/ "WordPress Plugins and Support Services")